Affordable Rental Housing Programs

 Three properties owned by private nonprofit organizations:

-- Hale Mahaolu Eono (35 units) that is jointly financed by HUD and U.S. Department of Agriculture (USDA)
+- Hale Mahaolu Eono (35 units) that is jointly financed by U.S. Department of Housing and Urban Development (HUD) and U.S. Department of Agriculture (USDA)

 - Lahaina Surf (112 units) (financed by HUD)